Vman45/linkedin-parsers/README.md

 ```
 /voyager/api/search/blended?count=40&filters=List(currentCompany-%3E{companyId}},resultType-%3EPEOPLE)&origin=OTHER&q=all&queryContext=List(spellCorrectionEnabled-%3Etrue,relatedSearchesEnabled-%3Etrue)&start=0
 ```
-2. Send it to Burp repeater and play it a few times and we should have a list of employees.
-Saved it locally.
+2. Send it to Burp repeater and play it a few times until we hit the value mentioned in ```totalResultCount``` param (you can get this value from the HTTP response body) and we should have a complete list of employees.
+Save the response locally.
 3. Use ```linkedin2email.py``` for your parsing pleasure, provide it with the location of the saved file and the domain name.
 4. Profit?

 ## Usage
-For the sake of demonstration, imagine you are red-teaming E Corp and because of limited Internet footprint, you could not find a lot of email addresses more sources such as data breaches.
+For the sake of demonstration, let's imagine you are red-teaming E Corp and because of limited Internet footprint, you could not find a lot of email addresses of the target organisation from sources such as data breaches.
 You then decided to give LinkedIn a go.
-You logged in, search for E Corp with Burp running as your proxy.
+You logged in, searched for E Corp with Burp running as your proxy.
 You then saved the responses to a file locally.
-The content should look like this *(accurate as of 11 June 2020; LinkedIn does change stuff from time to time, so the accuracy of the response body might have changed after this date)*:
+The content should look like below *(accurate as of 11 June 2020; LinkedIn does change stuff from time to time, so the accuracy of the response body might have changed after this date)*:
 ```
 GET /voyager/api/search/blended?count=40&filters=List(currentCompany-%3E{companyId}},resultType-%3EPEOPLE)&origin=OTHER&q=all&queryContext=List(spellCorrectionEnabled-%3Etrue,relatedSearchesEnabled-%3Etrue)&start=0 HTTP/1.1
 Host: www.linkedin.com